vineetvermacode/vineetvermacode/README.md

 <h1 align="center">Hi 👋, I'm Vineet Verma</h1>
-<h3>Motivated B.Tech IT student with a solid foundation in Java, Python, and web technologies.
+<h3 align="justify">Motivated B.Tech IT student with a solid foundation in Java, Python, and web technologies.
 Experienced in real-time app development and machine learning models.
 Skilled in problem-solving, web development, and cybersecurity, with strong adaptability and communication skills.
 Eager to contribute to innovative solutions in fast-paced environments.</h3>

 - 🔭 I’m currently working on **CronicCare AI**